tezf/skuba/docs/development-api/buildkite.md

 ## annotate

-Asynchronously uploads a Buildkite annotation.
+Asynchronously uploads a Buildkite annotation

 If the following environment variables are not present, the function will silently return without attempting to annotate: